microsoft/WhatTheHack/048-IncrementalSynapsePipelines/Coach/README.md

 We initially conducted this hackathon in three - 3 hour sessions for a total of 9 hours.
 It was done over a three week period with each session being conducted on a Friday.

-Moving forward, I would highly recommend that you dedicate atleast 12 hours overall to this hackathon.
+Moving forward, I would highly recommend that you dedicate at least 12 hours overall to this hackathon.
 This excludes breaks.
 Thus, you may want to break this into 3 sessions that are a total of 5-6 hours long, including breaks.

 Also, the feedback that we received from attendees is that they prefer that these sessions were held on consecutive days.
-Since we did it every Friday, attendees felt that they spent too much time refershing their memory on what was accomplished the week(s) before.
+Since we did it every Friday, attendees felt that they spent too much time refreshing their memory on what was accomplished the week(s) before.

-Challenge 2 will take the longest.  it will probably equal the length of challenge 0 and 1 put together.
+Challenge 2 will take the longest.
+It will probably equal the length of challenge 0 and 1 put together.
 Thus, please plan accordingly.

 Finally, we also had the attendees fill out a survey during registration to guage their expertise and we made sure that each team was balanced with experts and beginners using the following questions:
 - Experience Level with Azure SQL  (100=Newbie -> 400=SME)